sangkilc/ICSE-2020-SV-Handbook/README.md

         - After a question has been *explicitly* answered by the presenter, [mark it as answered](https://help.sli.do/985101-What-are-archived-and-answered-questions?r=1#archive)).
         - NOTE: Slido automatically flags questions with inappropriate content, e.g. profanity.
 You do not need to worry about this.
         - If a question is posted that is not about the presentation, but a technical issue or question, if you cannot immediately answer/resolve the question yourself, ask the participant asking the question to post their question on the `#help` or `#technical-support` channels on Slack.
+        - When a talk is over.
+Move remaining questions to a paper-specific pop-up chat in clowdr, which can be accessed by clicking the paper title underneath the youtube video, before archiving them.
     * SV3, SV4, SV5 (if not backing up an SV in one of the rooms)
         - Take questions from the `#help` and `#technical-support` channel.
         - If necessary, you will make an individual connection with a person and